CyclotronResearchCentre/bidsme/README.md

 The session Id will be set to an empty string, and subject Id will be retrieved from data files.

 > N.B.
-Even with subject and session folders present, there is a possibility to determine them directly from data files.
-In order to do this  in corresponding [plugin](#wf_plugin) the `session.subject` must be set to `None`, making it undefined.
+If data are stored in subjects and sessions folders but the user prefers to set subjects and sessions Ids from data files, this can be implemented through plugins.
+In the corresponding [plugin](#wf_plugin), the `session.subject` must be set to `None`, making it undefined.
 But undefined subjects and sessions make subject selection unavailable.

-If one need to rename subjects and/or sessions, it can be done with plug-in functions `SubjectEP` and `SessionEP` or by renaming directly folders in the prepared dataset.
+If the user wishes to rename subjects and/or sessions, it can be done with plug-in functions `SubjectEP` and `SessionEP` or by renaming directly folders in the prepared dataset.

 Once the data-files are identified, they are placed into prepared dataset, which follows